freeipa/freeipa/doc/designs/application-specific-passwords.md

 Hostgroups will be used to allow applying the same HBAC rule to different servers for the same application.

-TBD: When an application-specific password is deleted, delete the associated HBAC rules automatically, or keep them?

 ~~hbacrule plugin therefore will need to be extended with the ability to assign allowed LDAP subtrees to application-specific passwords as a part of HBAC rules. hbactest plugin will be extended to test this, and it will be used to test HBAC